 (Hope and Pray #1)

-The usual process for these companies is that they send you “BPOs” (Broker Price Opinion) orders that you complete for anywhere from $40-$70.
-Once you complete enough of these you may be selected to list an REO but there’s no guarantee.
+These companies’ usual process is to send you BPO orders that you complete for anywhere from $40-$70.
+Once you complete enough of these, you may be selected to list an REO, but there’s no guarantee.

 - HomePath.com: This service lists Fannie Mae properties.